 Ensure that you have the latest plug-in for Oracle Enterprise Manager.
+For information about how to deploy a plug-in, see Enterprise Manager Cloud Control Administrator's Guide.
 If you have the Oracle Database plug-in release 13.1.1.0.0, then you can create named Data Redaction policy expressions in Oracle Enterprise Manager.

-11.2 Oracle Data Redaction Workflow
+14.2 Oracle Data Redaction Workflow